calvinlau/Score-board/readme.md

 # HttpServer Game Scores

-Java application that keeps track of the user scores by level.
+The code implements a HTTP-based mini game back-end in Java which registers game scores for different users and levels, with the capability to return high score lists per level.

 ## Compiling the application